stateful/docs.runme.dev/docs/configuration/cell-level.md

 title: Cell-level Options
 ---

+In this section, we will give you a step-by-step guide on how to run your Markdown file by each cell rather than execute your entire file at once.

+***Let’s dive in!***

 Not all commands are equal, and expectations of how execution works can differ!
 For example, code blocks can be:

-1. File-watchers for compilers & bundlers should run as background tasks
+1. File-watchers for compilers & bundlers should run as background tasks.
-2. Executors for Interactive and Non-interactive programs & scripts
+2. Executors for Interactive and Non-interactive programs & scripts.
-3. Human-centric output: JSON, text, images, etc
+3. Human-centric output: JSON, text, images, etc.
-4. Terminal visibility when no errors occur
+4. Terminal visibility when no errors occur.

+To modify the cell execution behavior, simply click Configure on the respective cell.

+If you feel more comfortable editing the markdown file directly, you can do it by using the following configuration options [schema](https://docs.runme.dev/configuration/reference#Cell-Options):

 To modify the cell execution behavior, simply click "Configure" on the respective cell.